Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

     The **only primitives that provide access to the Qiskit Runtime service** are those imported from ``qiskit_ibm_runtime`` (*Qiskit Runtime Primitives*).

-The key to write an equivalent algorithm using primitives is to identify what is the minimal unit of information your algorithm is based on:
+The key to writing an equivalent algorithm using primitives is to identify what is the minimal unit of information your algorithm is based on:

-* If it's an **expectation value** - you will need an ``Estimator``
+* If it's an **expectation value** - you will need an ``Estimator``.
-* If it's a **probability distribution** (from sampling the device) - you will need a ``Sampler``
+* If it's a **probability distribution** (from sampling the device) - you will need a ``Sampler``.

 Most algorithms can be rewritten to use one of these two units of information.
-Once you know which primitive to use, you should identify where in algorithm is the backend accessed (call to ``backend.run()``).
+Once you know which primitive to use, identify where in algorithm the backend is accessed (the call to ``backend.run()``).
-Now, you can replace this call with the respective primitive call, as shown in the examples listed below.
+Next, you can replace this call with the respective primitive call, as shown in the following examples.

 .. note::

    Some qiskit libraries provide their own ``backend.run()`` wrappers, for example: ``QuantumInstance``, formerly used in ``qiskit.algorithms``.
 To migrate code with these dependencies, replace the execution method with the corresponding primitive.
-For more information on migrating code based on the ``QuantumInstance`` , check out the Quantum Instance migration guide.
+For more information to migrate code based on the ``QuantumInstance``, refer to the Quantum Instance migration guide.
 We have examples for two basic situations:

 1. Algorithm developers need to refactor algorithms to use primitives instead of backend.run.